 Any best coffee grinder for cold brew guide like this one here will tell you that particle size and consistency are without a doubt two of the most important things to consider when searching for a grinder.
 It is these two factors that relate more directly back to the overall flavor and aroma that you’ll receive from the beans.
-Obviously, the quality of beans will factor in as well, but they’ll still need to be ground with consistency at similar particle size.
+Now imagine if you would want to set up a cafe as a business venture.
+Equipment such as a used coffee machine and a grinder could prove to be ground-breaking, especially if you know how to grind and brew your coffee well.
+Obviously, the quality of beans will factor in as well, but they’ll still need to be ground with consistency at similar particle sizes.
 Most of today’s burr grinders do a good job of providing the right consistency, but there is a difference in how fine of a consistency they’ll create.
-Whatever the situation is, you’re going to want to make sure you choose a model that offers pure consistency at the particle size you are seeking.
+Whatever the situation is, you’re going to want to make sure you choose a model that offers pure consistency in the particle size you are seeking.

 This is the area where most coffee drinkers go wrong.
 They’ll automatically assume that a faster grinding machine is better.
 While this might seem like a good selling point, it’s a sign of a cheaper product that won’t last nearly as long.
 Coffee grinders that are capable of grinding as high speeds generally produce a lot of extra heat.
 The heat that not only risks you burning the coffee but heat that will do extra unwanted wear and tear to the motor.
 It’ll also cause it to work harder.
 Simply put, faster speeds mean that your motor will run down faster.